 Mona Vale is effectively two separate beaches separated by a broad ocean rock platform.
 Waves that roll in along the southern edge of the platform surge into a gully that allows them to break…

 Mona Vale is effectively two separate beaches separated by a broad ocean rock platform.
 Waves that roll in along the southern edge of the platform surge into a gully that allows them to break smoothly and with considerable power.
 The undertow this creates can be troublesome to swimmers, so it’s just as well the gully is right beside the surf club’s patrolled swimming area.

 Heading south towards Warriewood, Mona Vale opens up as a series of fun, uncrowded beach breaks known as Cooks Terrace.
 The bay to the north of Mona Vale proper is called The Basin, and here you’ll find a small right-hand reef break, perfect for cruising on a long board.
+The Basin tends to be more sheltered than the main beach, however there is no patrolled area.
 The rock platform which splits the beach in two has a 25 metre ocean-fed lap pool (free entry) and a smaller pool for the children.

 The main beach is one kilometre long, very beautiful and great for walking.
 There is also a cafe located at the Surf Life Saving Club.
 Close by is a shaded playground and large parking area.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.